 His research on how people learn from metaphors has been published in the Creativity Research Journal, the Canadian Review of Art Education, the Journal of International Dialogues on Education, and most recently in the Journal of the Canadian Association for Curriculum Studies.

-He has received a SSHRC Bombardier Doctoral Fellowship, a SSHRC Post-Doctoral Fellowship, and a Toronto Arts Council Writer’s Grant to work on a novel.
+He has received a SSHRC Bombardier Doctoral Fellowship, a SSHRC Post-Doctoral Fellowship, a Toronto Arts Council Writer’s Grant, and a Canada Council for the Arts Grant to write a novel.

 His visual work includes commissions, picture books, and illustrations for socially conscious projects.